AndJM/Machine-Learning/README.md

-## Machine Learning

 ### Closest pair and clustering algorithms

-+ Includes two implementations for computing the closest pairs of points in a data set: an O(n^2) pairwise checking algorithm and an O(nlog(n)) divide and conquer algorithm
++ Project Includes two implementations for computing the closest pairs of points in a data set: an O(n^2) pairwise checking algorithm and an O(nlog(n)) divide and conquer algorithm
 + Creates cluster objects for a cluster list based on lifetime cancer risk from air pollution data from U.S. counties
 + Using the faster closest pair algorithm, computes hierarchical and k-means clustering
 + Compares clustering methods in terms of efficiency, automation, quality